Click or the topic for details:

 - Declarative, Componentized and Hardware Support Apps (DCH) driver: DCH drivers are packaged and installed differently than DC drivers.
 Unlike DC drivers, the Intel® Graphics Control Panel is no longer bundled with DCH driver packages.
 It must be downloaded and installed separately from the Microsoft Store.
 These drivers are designed to work with Windows® 10.

-Do I have to get Windows® 10 drivers from Windows Update now?
+Do I have to get Windows® 10 or Windows 11* drivers from Windows Update now?

 Intel recommends getting the graphics driver directly from your computer manufacturer.
 It's your OEM's responsibility to release a DCH driver to their own websites and to Windows Update.